Background pattern

 • If you have liver disease.

-• Abnormal heart rhythm (ECG)
+• abnormal heart rhythm (ECG)

-• Slowed heart rate (bradycardia)
+• slow heart rate (bradycardia)

-• Pre-existing heart diseases such as:
+• pre-existing heart conditions, such as:

-• Myocardial ischemia (decreased blood flow to the heart)
+• myocardial ischemia (decreased blood flow to the heart)

-• Arrhythmia (alteration of heart rhythm)
+• arrhythmia (abnormal heart rhythm)

-• Heart failure
+• heart failure

 • If you have abnormally low blood levels of potassium (hypokalemia), calcium (hypocalcemia), or magnesium (hypomagnesemia).